Adrienne Pickering

 Adrienne Pickering (born 22 February 1981) is an Australian actress.

 Early life and education

 Born in rural Queensland, Pickering was educated at the University of Queensland, where she majored in psychology and drama.
 She later undertook her drama training at Queensland University of Technology, graduating with a Bachelor of Fine Arts in Acting in 2003.

 Career

 Pickering portrayed Elly Tate on the drama headLand in 2005.
 She also played the recurring role of Detective Christine Taylor in the BBC-commissioned soap opera Out of the Blue.
-In the soap opera Home and Away she appeared as Natalie Franklin, the mother of Nicole, portrayed by Tessa James.
+In the soap opera Home and Away she appeared as Natalie Franklin, the mother of Nicole Franklin (Tessa James).

 Pickering starred in the 2010 Australian drama-thriller film The Reef.
 From 2010, Pickering played the role of Melissa "Missy" Partridge in the ABC drama Rake.
 In 2014, she appeared in Neighbours as Erin Rogers.